Ultimate Springfield Real Estate Investing Guide for 2026

 Foreclosure Rates

-Low foreclosure rates are a signal that the market has investment possibilities for performing note purchasers.
-Non-performing mortgage note investors can cautiously make use of locations that have high foreclosure rates as well.
-The neighborhood needs to be strong enough so that mortgage note investors can foreclose and resell collateral properties if necessary.
+Performing note purchasers are on lookout for areas with low foreclosure rates.
+Non-performing loan investors can cautiously take advantage of cities that have high foreclosure rates as well.
+The neighborhood should be active enough so that note investors can foreclose and resell properties if required.

 Foreclosure Laws